JDFortressAI/cis-benchmarks-rag/README.md

 # 🔍 RAG-Lite: Smart Document Q&A

 A lightweight but powerful implementation of Retrieval Augmented Generation (RAG) with hierarchical document chunking and evidence-based responses.
 CIS Benchmarks PDF files as corpus (for demo purposes).
+Powered by JDFortCore secret sauce.

 ## ✨ Key Features